lonynamer/Knowledge/Kubernetes/README.md

 - Volumes are attached to pod and orchastrated by `Kubernetes`
 - awsEBS, azzureDisk, azzureFile, cephfs, configMap, csi, downwardAPI, emptyDir, FC(fiber), flocker, gcePersistentDisk, gitRepo(deprecated), glusterfs,hostPath, iscsi, local, nfs, persistentVolumeClaim, projected, portworxVolume, quobyte, rbd, scaleIO, secret, storageos, vsphereVolume are solutions supported.
 ###### Namespace
 - Namespaces may be used for isolation of resourcess across users and teams, unique resource allocation.
+- It can be used together with `ResourceQuotas` to create a pool of resources.
 - You can put pods to desired namespaces.
 - In some cases, it is used for security, communication limitations.
 - It's like virtual clustering of deployments.